We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

 What’s worse is that you might succumb to indulging in limiting behaviors in a feeble attempt to feel better about yourself.
 You might for instance:

 - Shift into “denial mode” and deny that anything is wrong despite evidence to the contrary.

-- Launch into a verbal barrage where you attack others or even attack yourself based on your false perceptions of how things are and how they should be.
+- Launch into a verbal barrage where you attack yourself and others based on false perceptions of how you see things.

 - Choose to bask in negativity.
 Life sucks as it is, so why not just wallow in self-pity and experience the full brunt of your negative feelings?

-- Try and avoid people and circumstances by distracting yourself with addictions and other unhealthy habits.
+- Try and avoid people and circumstances by distracting yourself with addictions and other unhealthy habitual behaviors.

 Things must change…